bugzmanov/nes_ebook/src/chapter_6_3.md

 <div style="text-align:center"><img src="./images/ch6.3/image_4_color_code.png" width="50%"/></div>

 Surprisingly, 2 bits of a pixel are not codified in the same byte.
 A tile is described using 16 bytes.
-And each row in is encoded using 2 bytes that stands 8 bytes apart from each other.
+And each row is encoded using 2 bytes that stand 8 bytes apart from each other.
-To figure out the color index of the top-left pixel, we need to read the 7th bit of byte 0x0000 and the 7th bit of byte 0x0008, to get the next pixel in the same Row we would need to read 6th bits in the same bytes, etc..
+To figure out the color index of the top-left pixel, we need to read the 7th bit of byte 0x0000 and the 7th bit of byte 0x0008, to get the next pixel in the same row we would need to read 6th bits in the same bytes, etc..

 <div style="text-align:center"><img src="./images/ch6.3/image_5_16bytes_of_a_tile.png" width="50%"/></div>